NoraArcher/AmateurSteg-2022a/HOMEWORK.md

   Try to see if there's anything special in stegosaurus.png

 ## Challenge! *optional*
-  Can you find the flag in problem3.png ?
+  Can you find the flag in problem3.png?

+## Opinion: Monkeys All Around
+  We are definitely monkeys.
+Yes?

-In a text file, write each flag along with where it was found.
+In a text file named stegcraigbeg.txt, write each flag along with where it was found.